litmuschaos/litmus/docs/running_test_suite.md

 # Running a Complete Test Suite

-The Litmus test suite can be run on a kubernetes cluster using an ansible-based executor framework.
+The Litmus test suite can be run on a Kubernetes cluster using an Ansible-based executor framework.
 This involves:

-- Setting up ansible on any linux machine (ansible test harness), with SSH access to the kubernetes cluster
+- Setting up Ansible on any Linux machine (Ansible test harness), with SSH access to the Kubernetes cluster
 - Generating the ansible inventory file with host information (master/control node & hosts)
 - Modifying a global variables file to: